 Telephoto zoom lenses are part and parcel of every photographer’s kit.
-And Nikon comes with the most unique, durable, and sophisticated telephoto lenses.
-From their series of telephoto lenses, the Nikon 80-400mm and Nikon 200-500mm has remained the best choices for professionals.
+Nikon comes with the most unique, durable, and sophisticated telephoto lenses.
+From their series of telephoto lenses, the Nikon 80-400mm and Nikon 200-500mm have remained the best choices for professionals.
 Also, these lenses obtain remarkable features and specifications that make them confusing to compare.

 The AF-S FX NIKKOR 80-400mm is one of the most versatile lenses for landscapes and portraits.
 It’s a lot lighter than other 80-400mm lenses and smaller and slimmer, so it’s easy to use.
 Also, it has a bright f/4.5 to 5 maximum aperture, so it’s great for low-light photography.
 It can also capture ultra-wide images with its 80mm focal length.

 Besides, the ED glass used in this lens is an improvement over that used in the previous version.
-And the new glass is designed to minimize color fringing and provides better correction for purple fringing.
+The new glass is designed to minimize color fringing and provides better correction for purple fringing.
 Additionally, one of the most useful features of this lens is the vibration reduction, which makes this lens perfect for capturing action shots.
 The vibration reduction compensates for any movement while taking photos so that you can get the sharpest and most stable shots.

 Moreover, The VC (Vibration Compensation) system works with other Nikon VR lenses so that you can add up to 5 stops of stabilization with this lens.
-This lens is also weather resistant, which is perfect for outdoor photographers.
+This lens is also weather-resistant, which is perfect for outdoor photographers.
 It’s rated to a 1,200-meter waterproof rating, so it should be able to handle water splashes and rain.

 It’s an excellent lens for landscape and portrait photography and perfect for weddings and other events.
 It’s also an ideal lens for beginners because it has an easy-to-use focus mechanism and is a breeze.
-And this lens is equally perfect for low-light photography and doesn’t need special adapters to be used with the latest mirrorless cameras.
+This lens is equally perfect for low-light photography and doesn’t need special adapters to be used with the latest mirrorless cameras.

 The Nikon 200-500mm is one of the best lenses on the market, offering incredible image quality for a fraction of the price.
 In addition, it offers a vast focal range, from a tight 28mm wide-angle setting up to 500mm in telephoto.
 This means you can easily capture everything from a tight group of people to a vast landscape and everything in between.